tav/gitfund/mvp/app/page/help.md

 You can override the default by uploading the appropriate sponsor image via the [update sponsor profile](/update.sponsor.profile) page.

-### What happens if you don't raise your base target?
+### What happens if you don't raise your target?

-Hopefully there will be enough interest in supporting the open source ecosystem for us to raise well beyond our base target.
+Hopefully there will be enough interest in supporting the open source ecosystem for us to raise our target.

 But if by the end of September 2017 we still haven't reached it, then, depending on the amount raised and our costs (especially with regards to legals and